 The State of Missouri offers several financial assistance programs for Missourians looking to pursue a college education.

 This is a need-based program designed to provide students with a simplified financial aid process, provide predictable, portable awards, and increase access to a student's school of choice.
 Eligibility is determined by the student's expected family contribution (EFC) as calculated through the Free Application for Federal Student Aid (FAFSA).
 Beginning with the 2007-2008 academic year, the Access Missouri program replaced the Charles Gallagher Student Financial Assistance and Missouri College Guarantee programs.

 The A+ program is a Missouri state grant that begins in participating Missouri high schools.
-Below are the guidelines for participation.

 The Missouri Department of Higher Education has implemented changes to the Missouri A+ Program for fall 2011 that may affect your A+ award.